lynnpepin/RGBLife/README.md

 This was created as a quick proof-of-concept mockup.
 It's not fast enough for large simulations.

+This was also created for **educational** purposes.
+It is a work in progress.

 ---

 Version 0.1.0

 To be done:

-   * Doesn't work right, despite unit tests.
-Time to diagnose!
+   * Doesn't work right; I was only considering diagonal neighbours.
+Oops!
    * Add unit tests for error checking
    * Error checking as applicable
    * Rewrite the CLI under TDD (with error checking